storyfeet/bob_cards_elm/rules.md

 A key goal in Deck Goes West is to discover new land, ie reveal tiles.
 This is either done by moving or by the Reveal Action using Telescopes/Binoculars.

-To reveal a tile, flip it faces up.
-And in standard mode score victory points (2 if furthest west or 1 otherwise).
+To reveal a tile, flip it face up.

-If it has a Bandit Campfire, add a bandit to the tile, even if it already had bandits on it.
+* If it has a Bandit Campfire, add a bandit to the tile, even if it already had bandits on it.

-Once you have revealed the tile, add face down tiles to all empty spaces around it, except those East of the start tile.
+* Add a face down tile to all empty spaces around it, except those East of the start tile. *(Bandits can appear on these tiles)*

-** Note Adding these is important because bandits can appear and walk on these tiles **

 ## Cooperation Bonus